cakephp/docs/en/plugins.rst

 Testing your Plugin
 ===================

-If you have to test controllers or URL generation in general, make sure you connect some routes in your ``tests/bootstrap.php``.
+If you are testing controllers or generating URLs, make sure your plugin connects routes ``tests/bootstrap.php``.

 For more information see :ref:`testing plugins </development/testing.rst> page.